carsakiller/Carsas-Companion/readme.md

 * save current selected page (maybe even more) and try to restore it on
 * check if we should refactor the extendable components (base, body, trigger) into a single component by using the ability to declare multiple slots
 * mobile touchscreen support (e.g. the confirm-button wont work)
+* preserve selected page, tab, scroll positions
+* Sandbox logging: so we can only show logs in the console for a specific component instance

 ## WebServer
 * version check with the script running in the game